 - Replacing the roof shingles and damaged wood supports if required

-Repairmen, painters, and contractors generally prefer working hourly for smaller projects such as fixing an upstairs shower leaking through a ceiling, water spot, a small crack, or repainting a section of the ceiling.
+Repairmen, painters, and contractors generally prefer working hourly for smaller projects such as fixing an upstairs shower leaking through a ceiling, a water spot, or a small crack or repainting a section of the roof.